-However, during menopause, low estrogen levels promote fat storage in the belly area as visceral fat, which is linked to insulin resistance, type 2 diabetes, heart disease and other health problems (7).
+However, during menopause, low estrogen levels promote fat storage in the belly area as visceral fat, which is linked to insulin resistance, type 2 diabetes, heart disease, and other health problems (

-It's estimated that women gain 2–5 lbs (1–2 kgs), on average, during the perimenopausal transition (8).
+It’s estimated that women gain about 2–5 pounds (1–2 kgs) during the perimenopausal transition (

-However, some gain far more weight.
-Unfortunately, this appears to be particularly true for women who are already overweight or obese.
+However, some gain more weight.
+This appears to be particularly true for women who are already overweight or have obesity.

 Weight gain may also occur as part of aging, regardless of hormone changes.

-When researchers looked at weight and hormone changes in women aged 42–50 years over a 3-year period, there was no difference in average weight gain between those who continued to have normal cycles and those who entered menopause (9).
+There was no difference in average weight gain between those who continued to have normal cycles and those who entered menopause (

 Another factor contributing to weight gain in perimenopause may be the increased appetite and calorie intake that occurs in response to hormonal changes.

-In one study, levels of the "hunger hormone" ghrelin were found to be significantly higher among perimenopausal women, compared to premenopausal and postmenopausal women (11).
+In one study, levels of the “hunger hormone,” ghrelin, were found to be significantly higher among perimenopausal women, compared to premenopausal and postmenopausal women (

-Therefore, women in the late stages of perimenopause who have low estrogen levels may be driven to eat more calories and store fat.
+Therefore, women in the late stages of perimenopause who have low estrogen levels may be driven to eat more calories.

-Bottom Line: Fluctuations in estrogen, progesterone and other hormones can lead to increased appetite and fat gain during perimenopause.
+Fluctuations in estrogen, progesterone, and other hormones can lead to increased appetite and fat gain during perimenopause.